nightscout/cgm-remote-monitor/README.md

 You can find CGM data in `/api/v1/entries`, Care Portal Treatments in `/api/v1/treatments`, and Treatment Profiles in `/api/v1/profile`.
 The server status and settings are available from `/api/v1/status.json`.

-By default the `/entries` and `/treatments` APIs limit results to the the most recent 10 values from the last 2 days.
+By default, the `/entries` and `/treatments` APIs limit results to the most recent 10 values from the last 2 days.
 You can get many more results, by using the `count`, `date`, `dateString`, and `created_at` parameters, depending on the type of data you're looking for.

 Once you've installed Nightscout, you can access API documentation by loading `/api-docs/` URL in your instance.